structureddynamics/OSF-Datasets-Management-Tool/README.md

 OSF-Datasets-Management-Tool
 ===========================================

 The Datasets Management Tool (DMT) is a command line tool used to manage datasets with a OSF Web Services network instance.
-All the datasets are configured in the `sync.ini` file.
+All the datasets are configured in the `dmt.ini` file.
 Different operations can be performed related to datasets management.

 The Datasets Management Tool can handle any size of dataset.
 If the dataset file is too big, the framework will slice it in multiple slices and will send each slice to the OSF Web Services instance.